-A pioneer in reduced-toxicity/intensity unrelated donor cord blood transplantation for inborn errors of immunity, Dr. Szabolcs is the first to demonstrate the feasibility of sequential lung and bone marrow transplantation from the same unrelated cadaveric donor.
+Dr. Szabolcs is a pioneer in reduced-toxicity/intensity unrelated donor cord blood transplant for inborn immunity errors.
+He's the first to show promise in sequential lung and bone marrow transplantation from the same unrelated deceased donor.

 If your child has been diagnosed with SCID, we want you to know that you are not alone – the Center for Rare Disease Therapy is here to help.
 Here’s what you can expect when you come to us for a consultation.

 At the Center for Rare Disease Therapy, a doctor specializing in disorders of immunity can usually see a new patient within 1 to 2 weeks.
 To make an appointment, please call Jodie Vento at 412-692-7273 or send an email to firstname.lastname@example.org.

 You can expect your first visit to take from 4 to 6 hours.
 Your child will receive a complete evaluation and may be seen by several doctors and other health care professionals.

 Your child will receive a complete evaluation to establish or confirm a precise diagnosis and determine how much the disease has affected the child.
 Because we work as a team here at the Center for Rare Disease Therapy, during your visit, your child may be seen by several doctors and other health care professionals.
 These other health care professionals may include a neurologist, a heart specialist, a surgeon, a nutritionist, a genetic counselor, a psychologist, and a specialist in child development.

 We understand that the whole family is affected when a child has a rare disease.
 We see each family as our partner in caring for their child.
 We think the best approach to caring for a child with a rare disease emerges when we combine our depth of experience in rare diseases with your expertise in what’s best for your child.